southseaboy/opentherm_library/README.md

 OpenTherm Library is based on OpenTherm protocol specification v2.2 and works with all OpenTherm compatible boilers.
 Library can be easily installed into Arduino IDE and compiled for Arduino, ESP8266/ESP32 and other similar controllers.

+This fork contains a few commands from later OpenTherm protocol specifications.

 OpenTherm protocol requires simple low voltage twowire connection to boiler, but voltage levels (7..15V) still much higher than Arduino/ESP8266 levels, which requires [OpenTherm Adapter](http://ihormelnyk.com/opentherm_adapter).

 This version of library uses interrupts to achieve better stability and synchronization with boiler.